 • Try the Khao Soi and Pad Thai

-• If you rent a scooter, always wear a hamlet (police will charge tourists for not wearing them) and drive safe!
+• If you rent a scooter, always wear a helmet (police will charge tourists for not wearing them) and drive safely!

 Southern Thailand – Beaches, Parties & Snorkeling

 Southern Thailand is a tropical paradise known for its crystal-clear waters, white sandy beaches, and lively nightlife.
-Unlike the north, which is more mountainous and culturally rich, the south is all about island-hopping, water activities, and beach parties.
-From the famous Full Moon Party on Koh Phangan to world-class diving spots in Koh Tao, the south is a haven for beach lovers, partiers, and thrill-seekers.
+Unlike the north, which is more mountainous and culturally rich, the south is filled with party islands and is all about island-hopping, water activities, and beach parties.

 The blue waters of southern Thailand!